Internal, open access

 2. Students with disabilities other than dyslexia or dyspraxia

-If you need special examination and assessment arrangements to be made because of a disability other than dyslexia or dyspraxia, then please contact your Personal Tutor or School Disability Representative to discuss your requirements as soon as possible after commencing your programme of study.
+If you need special examination and assessment arrangements to be made because of a disability other than dyslexia or dyspraxia, please register with the Disability Advisory Service as soon as possible, preferably before you start your course.
+You should also contact your Academic Tutor to discuss your requirements as soon as possible after commencing your programme of study.
+If you have very specific needs, we encourage you to discuss these with your course team prior to commencing your course, to ensure reasonable adjustments options are discussed.

-If special arrangements were made for previous examinations you have taken (e.g. at school or college), then it would be helpful if you could provide documentation giving details of the arrangements that were put in place.
+If special arrangements were made for previous examinations you have taken (e.g. at school or college), then it is helpful if you can provide documentation giving details of the arrangements that were put in place.

-Your School will then liase with the Examinations Office to ensure that appropriate provision is made for your University examinations and assessments.
+Your School or the Disability Advisory Service will then liaise with the Examinations Office to ensure that appropriate provision is made for your University examinations and assessments.

 3. Students with medical or personal problems

-If you suffer from medical or personal problems which mean that you need special examination and/or assessment arrangements, then please discuss your requirements with your Personal Tutor or directly with the Examinations Office as soon as possible.
+If you suffer from medical or personal problems that mean you need special examination and/or assessment arrangements, please discuss your requirements with your Academic Tutor, the Disability Advisory Service or the Examinations Office as soon as possible.
 Problems for which special arrangements in examinations can be made include:

 • Medical conditions whereby students need to take rest breaks and/or stretch/move around;